jialinda/Pennstagram/README_project.md

 ### 3. Running the frontend
 To run the frontend, you will need to install the required packages using `npm install` and then run the app using `npm run dev --host` from inside the `frontend` directory and from the Docker terminal.
 The frontend will be running on `http://localhost:4567`.

+Please also run these commands to download the icons we have imported: `npm install --save @fortawesome/react-fontawesome @fortawesome/free-solid-svg-icons @fortawesome/fontawesome-svg-core`